 This chapter deals with how those challenges have been met following the rapid popularity of Guernsey structures typically involving trusts, foundations and underlying companies.
 Guernsey courts have adopted international rules when required to make orders assisting proceedings in those jurisdictions, whether freezing assets, disclosing documents/information or straightforward asset tracing and recovery.
 As will be seen later on, there are now many weapons in the armoury of those assisting the victim of fraud, when there is reason to believe that there exist in Guernsey either assets or information to which the victim is entitled.

-Important legal framework and statutory underpinnings to fraud, asset tracing and recovery schemes of the Duchy of Normandy at the time of the Battle of Hastings but now a Crown Dependency of the United Kingdom, Guernsey follows the customary laws of Normandy, which have continued unless replaced with modern laws or statutes.
-These modern rules are passed by an elected government (the States of Guernsey) or more fundamental rules that also need to be approved by the Queen of
+Important legal framework and statutory underpinnings to fraud, asset tracing and recovery schemes

+Over many centuries, the Bailiwick of Guernsey (the main Islands of which are Guernsey, Alderney and Sark) has developed a unique legal framework judicial system drawing on its routes and past connections with both England and France (part of the Duchy of Normandy at the time of the Battle of Hastings but now a Crown Dependency of the United Kingdom).
+These modern rules are passed by an elected government (the States of Guernsey) or more fundamental rules that also need to be approved by the King of England through his Privy Council.